Combating noisy labels in object detection datasets: Conclusion

-We have shown that introducing the confident learning method to the domain of object detection leads to promising results.
+We have introduced the CLOD algorithm that successfully extends the confident learning method to the domain of object detection.
+In the experimental study, we have shown that it obtains promising results when applied to the task of evaluating annotations in object detection datasets.
 Finding incorrect annotations with the achieved accuracy means that it is viable to re-annotate all examples marked by the algorithm as suspicious.
-It is probable, that this way, we could improve the quality and evaluation protocol of well-known publicly available object detection datasets.
+The performed experiments proved that state-of-the-art object detection databases contain a non-negligible amount of noisy labels that decrease the maximal performance of the existing object detection architectures.
+It is probable that by removing noisy labels from these datasets, we could improve the quality and evaluation protocol of well-known publicly available object detection datasets.
 Moreover, the proposed methodology may improve the trustworthiness of the training datasets for object detection algorithms used in safety-critical applications.